jimuelceleste/multilingual_cognitive_health_dataset_curation/README.md

-# Curation of Multilingual Cognitive Health Prediction with DementiaBank Datasets
+# Curation of Multilingual Cognitive Health Prediction Dataset with DementiaBank Datasets

 Four datasets from DementiaBank (https://talkbank.org/dementia/) were combined: